moxious/halin/README.md

 hacking on it or wanting to extend it.

 The HalinContext class is a global and gets attached to the window object.
-It always has an array of ClusterNode instances.
+It always has an array of ClusterMember instances.
 Halin treats single-node databases as a cluster with only one member.

 Both the HalinContext object and the ClusterNodes that it has have the concept of feature